XinghaoYang/UTSChatbot/README.md

 - Address limitations, like no response to courses do not exist.
 - Extend the chatbot from bachelor to cover master.
 - Transfer the chatbot from Rasa to Rasa-X in a Virtual Machine.

-## Steps for deploying RASA X, storing conversation data and publishing chatbot through ngrok
+The following steps are for deploying Rasa-X, storing conversation data and publishing chatbot through ngrok.

 **Step 1:**
-RASA X Installation for MACOS
+RASA X Installation for MACOS.
 The recommend method for installing RASA X in MACOS is through Multipass.
-This is the installation link for Multipass : https://multipass.run/ .After the installation of Multipass, you need to create an Ubuntu instance and access by below commands.
+This is the installation link for Multipass : https://multipass.run/.
+After the installation of Multipass, you need to create an Ubuntu instance and access by below commands.
 ```
 multipass launch --name k3s --mem 4G --disk 50G
 multipass shell k3s